kiboschool/course-industry-experience-1/src/lessons/work-reflections/working-with-others.md

 ## Social connection at work

 <aside>
- 📺 Watch this video to understand the importance of cultivating quality relationships at work (2:23)
+ 📺 Watch this video on the importance of cultivating quality relationships at work (2:23)
  </aside>

  <div style="position: relative; padding-bottom: 56.25%; height: 0;">